 I cannot say it enough.
 After a long school day, our children must come home and play.
 Let’s remind our big kids that what they touch can quickly become more creative and involve movement.

-We must remind our elementary children that they can learn through play and that home is safe to explore new ideas.
-Kindergarten is the new first grade, and don’t get me started what first looks like.
-However, from all our research, we know that play is the most powerful way to grasp a new idea or extend an existing one.
-So, we must offer downtime for unstructured play at home.
+We must remind our elementary school children that they can learn through play and that their homes are safe places to explore new ideas.
+Kindergarten is the new first grade, and don’t get me started on what first looks like.

 Related: Want to inspire more play at home?
 These BIG KID activity cards are great!